gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 ## Disabling automatic cache cleaning during installation

-If you have large gitlab installation, you might not want to run `rake cache:cleaner` task.
+If you have large gitlab installation, you might not want to run `rake cache:clean` task.
 As it can take long time to finish.
-Default `rake_cache_clear` is true.
+By default, cache clear task will run automatically during reconfigure.

 Edit `/etc/gitlab/gitlab.rb`: